How to Remove Lice Fast and Safely at Home

 - A crawling sensation on the scalp

-- Mayonnaise or petroleum jelly: These thick products can smother lice overnight.
+- Mayonnaise or Petroleum Jelly: These thick substances can smother lice overnight when applied to the scalp.

-Note: Vinegar doesn’t kill lice eggs, but it helps loosen them for easy removal.
+Note: Vinegar does not kill lice eggs, but it helps loosen them, making it easier to remove.

 - Start with clean, dry hair.

-- Cover the head with a shower cap and leave it for at least 6 hours.
+- Cover the head with a shower cap and leave it on for at least 6 hours (overnight is best).

-- Rinse and use a fine nit comb thoroughly.
+- Rinse the hair and use a fine-toothed nit comb to remove the lice and eggs.

-Wondering how to use a nit comb?
-Start at the scalp and pull outward slowly.
-Wipe the comb after each stroke.
-Repeat this process every 3 days for 2 weeks.
-This is one of the best ways to remove lice eggs completely.
+To use a nit comb properly, start at the scalp and gently pull the comb outward.
+Wipe the comb after each stroke to remove any lice or eggs.
+Repeat this process every 3 days for 2 weeks to make sure all lice and nits are gone.

-- Hair straighteners: Heat may kill adult lice, but they often miss eggs near the scalp.
+Hair Straighteners: Heat can kill adult lice, but it may miss eggs near the scalp.
+Use with caution as this method may not be completely effective.

-- Herbal shampoos: Products with tea tree or eucalyptus can help repel lice.
+Herbal Shampoos: Shampoos with ingredients like tea tree or eucalyptus oil can help repel lice.

-- Dry brushing and daily checks: Dead lice don’t move, and nits appear dull.
-Shiny nits may still be alive.
+Daily Brushing and Checking: Dead lice don’t move, and nits look dull.
+Shiny nits may still be alive, so check regularly.

 Hygiene and Cleaning Tips to Prevent Reinfection